Dorani/Album-Review/README.md

 - next, in the routes.rb file, we should define our root path and make it correspond to albums#index action.
 Below line 2 input the following:
     - root 'albums#index'
     - then run rake routes in the terminal.

+## Define the index actions

+- go into the 'albums_controller.rb' file in the controllers directory and quickly fill out the index action.